-Aggregate measurements, particularly those of economic activity, are a key input to research economists and policy makers.
+Aggregate measurements, particularly those of output, are a key input to research economists and policy makers.
 Assessing the state of business cycles, making predictions of future economic activity, and detecting long-run trends in national income are some of their most popular uses.
 These measurements are typically regarded as noisy estimates of the quantities of interest, but accounting for the role of measurement error in applications is a difficult task.
 An important exception arises when more than one measurement of the same quantity is available.
-This makes it possible to combine the different measurements to produce a better estimate, ideally assigning higher weights to more precise ones (see, e.g., Stone et al. (1942)).
+This makes it possible to combine the different measurements to produce a better estimate, ideally assigning higher weights to more precise ones.

-In the US, the Bureau of Economic Analysis (BEA) reports both the expenditure-based GDP measure of output and its income-based GDI counterpart.
-If the sources and methods of the statistical office were perfect, the two would be identical.
-In practice, however, they differ (see Landefeld et al. (2008) for a review).
-The frequent, and at times noticeable, discrepancy between them (officially known as statistical discrepancy) has been recently the subject of active debate in academic and policy circles, and various proposals for improved measures of economic activity have been discussed (see, e.g. Nalewaik (2010), Nalewaik (2011), Greenaway-McGrevy (2011), and Aruoba et al. (2016)).
-The GDPplus measure of Aruoba et al. (2016), for example, is currently released on a monthly schedule by the Federal Reserve Bank of Philadelphia.
+In the US, the Bureau of Economic Analysis (BEA) reports both the expenditure-based Gross Domestic Expenditure (GDE) measure of output and its income-based Gross Domestic Income (GDI) counterpart.
+If the sources and methods of the statistical office were perfect, then the two would be identical.
+In practice, however, they differ (see Landefeld, Seskin, and Fraumeni (2008) for a review).
+The frequent, and at times noticeable, discrepancy between them (officially known as statistical discrepancy) has been recently the subject of active debate in academic and policy circles,1 and various proposals for improved measures of economic activity have been discussed (see, e.g. Nalewaik (2010), Nalewaik (2011), Greenaway-McGrevy (2011), and Aruoba, Diebold, Nalewaik, Schorfheide, and Song (2016)).2 The GDPplus measure of Aruoba et al. (2016), for example, is currently released on a monthly schedule by the Federal Reserve Bank of Philadelphia.

 In this paper, we propose improved output measures under the assumption that alternative measurements in levels do not systematically diverge from each other over the long run.
-While economic activity, like many other macro aggregates, arguably displays a strong stochastic trend, one would expect statistical discrepancies to mean-revert.
+While economic activity, like several other macro aggregates, arguably displays a strong stochastic trend, one would expect statistical discrepancies to mean-revert.
 In that case, measurements in levels would share a common trend.
+Somewhat surprisingly, though, the standard practice is to rely on models that do not impose this common trend, working instead with the growth rates of measurements.
+To cite a few references, Smith et al. (1998), Nalewaik (2010), Nalewaik (2011), Greenaway-McGrevy (2011) and Aruoba et al. (2016) all apply signal extraction techniques to a model of the first differences of log GDP.
+So does the literature on GDP data revisions, e.g., Aruoba (2008), Jacobs and van Norden (2011) and Jacobs, Sarferaz, Sturm, and van Norden (2020).

-Somewhat surprisingly, though, the standard practice is to rely on models that do not impose this common trend.
-In this respect, one of our main goal is to explore the implications of not doing so for both parameter estimators and smoothed estimates of latent variables.
-Specifically, we follow Smith et al. (1998) in analyzing a model in which N different measurements y_t of an unobserved quantity x_t are available, so that with v_t denoting measurement errors in levels and $1{N\times 1}$ a vector of N ones.
-Unlike those
+In this respect, our main goal is to explore the implications of neglecting a common trend in levels for both parameter estimators and smoothed estimates of latent variables.
+Specifically, we follow Smith et al. (1998) in analyzing a model in which N different measurements y_t of an unobserved quantity x_t are available, so that